 [enjoying the infinity pool...]

-I recommend the Foto Hotel in Kata Beach.
+I recommend The Galleri by Katathani (former Foto Hotel) in Kata Beach.
 It's simply amazing!!

 Why?
 It's a very stylish hotel with an amazing infinity pool on the roof and the view over the ocean.
 All the interior and design is well thought and is photography-themed.
 The view from the rooms is awesome, too, and moreover, there are fabulous bathtubs on the balcony.